NKGREEN/node-mysql/README.md

 This is a basic Amazon marketplace-like interface for geeks, created with NodeJs.

 # Customer view:
-Allows customersto see items for sale and select one for purchase by typing the item's ID number.
+Allows customers to see items for sale and make purchases by typing in the item's unique ID number.

 DEMO VIDEO: